-Fan Cart
+Encoder Fan Cart (Order Code CART-FEC)

-(Order Code: CART-F)

-The Fan Cart is a dynamics cart equipped with a built-in three-speed fan.
+The Encoder Fan Cart is an encoder dynamics cart equipped with a built-in three-speed fan.
 The mass of the cart can be changed with the included masses, and the fan can be rotated to change the direction of the thrust.
 The cart is used to perform experiments regarding constant acceleration and Newton's second law.
+The encoder portion of the cart is for use with the Vernier Dynamics Cart and Track System, order code DTS-EC.
+The Encoder Fan Cart can also be used with a Motion Detector, but the encoder function will not operate.

-The Fan Cart is compatible with the track found in the Vernier Dynamics Cart and Track System, which can also be purchased separately in either the 1.2 or 2.2 m lengths.
+The Fan Cart is compatible with the track found in the Dynamics Cart and Track System, which can also be purchased separately, in either the 1.2 or 2.2 m lengths.

 The Fan Cart operates on four AA batteries, not included.
+The encoder portion of the cart requires an additional two AAA batteries.
 Either conventional primary cells or rechargeable NiMH batteries can be used.